mvfki/probevelo/README.md

 # probevelo

-Work-around for RNA velocity inference from 10X Fixed RNA Profiling using probe sets
+Work-around for RNA velocity inference from 10X Fixed RNA Profiling using probe sets.

 ## Installation